SmartCampus/dashboards-config/nodejs/back/dashboard-generator/README.md

 The "generateLayout" instruction is here to generate the different kind of layout which means the 50/50 or 33/33/33 or the 33/67.
+You can find an example of JSON to use and the template we are using in :

+    $ template/layout.mustache
+    $ template/layout.json

+The "generateMap" instruction is here to generate the Map of the 4th floor of Smart Campus with an SVG file.
+You can find the template we are using in :

+    $ template/map.mustache